 Upon approval of the Graduate Dean, members of the faculty who have not been appointed to the Graduate Faculty may be permitted to teach specified graduate courses and serve on graduate advisory-examining committees.
 However, such persons shall not be permitted to chair graduate advisory-examining committees.

 Regular faculty members at UNLV and DRI can be appointed to Graduate Faculty status similarly to University faculty.
 UNLV faculty who are accorded Graduate Faculty status are subject to the same rules and have the same rights and privileges as University Graduate Faculty except that they have no voting privileges on university-wide matters, though they may have such privileges on specific graduate program matters as outlined in program bylaws, shall not chair student advisory committees, and are not eligible to serve as Graduate School Representative member of advisory committees.

 Should departments or programs not establish separate criteria for appointment to the graduate faculty and file those criteria with the Graduate School, the following criteria will be in effect:

 Graduate Faculty members include:

-- Tenured and tenure-track faculty, with the appropriate terminal
+- Tenured and tenure-track faculty with the appropriate terminal

 - Clinical and research faculty,

-- Non-UNR individuals who have been approved by the Dean of the Graduate School.
-To be approved, such individuals need to demonstrate the ability to contribute to the graduate education as defined in section I of this document.
+- Non-University individuals who have been approved by the Dean of the Graduate School.
+To be approved, such individuals need to demonstrate the ability to contribute to graduate education as defined in section I of this document.
 To nominate such an individual for approval, the Director of Graduate Studies for the student's department/program must forward a memorandum and the nominee's current CV to the Dean of the Graduate School.

 III.
 Graduate Faculty who are eligible to (a) chair advisory/examining committees and (b) to serve as the second and third "inside" members of advisory-examining committees.